IvanIFChen/PMP_Solver/README.md

 * Some questions doesn't fit to our application:
   - some too short, we want a scenario
   - some have diagrams, info already lost during pdf to txt conversion, so disregard those too (maybe possible through regex)
+* Source PDFs have duplicate questions, causing the model consistency to be very low, if we see carefully there are a bunch of 2, 3 ranks, they are likely caused by duplicates.
+May need to find a way to remove them, maybe do a diff?
+Say if difference in chars is < 5 then we assume they are a duplicate.

 ## References
 * https://radimrehurek.com/gensim/auto_examples/tutorials/run_doc2vec_lee.html#sphx-glr-auto-examples-tutorials-run-doc2vec-lee-py